Two Members Talk About How The Brew Has Helped Their Business

 As the business grew, and Jane took on a full-time employee, claustrophobia set in.
 Too many things were going on in her flat, and she felt her privacy was being encroached.
-Jane could no longer “fit the business in the flat” so she sought out a business club solution.
+Jane could no longer “fit the business in the flat” so she sought out a co-working space solution.

 “I didn’t need a traditional office, but I wanted something easy,” says Jane.

-Continuing, Jane elaborates on what appealed to her about joining a business club: “It had to be an easy transition.
+Continuing, Jane elaborates on what appealed to her about joining a co-working space: “It had to be an easy transition.
 I also didn’t want to think about bills.
-Really it was about the routine, being able to get up, leave the flat and go to the Club, and then go home.
+Really it was about the routine, being able to get up, leave the flat and go to work, and then go home.
 It sounds simple, but that was really important.
 In the end I chose The Brew as it met all of these requirements.
 On my first day, I felt really excited, like I was going to school for the first time!”

 Jane joined The Brew Shoreditch Stables in Easter 2012 with her one employee.